 In a tweet, Microsoft Gaming CEO Phil Spencer said that CoD does have a future on Sony platforms.

 Had good calls this week with leaders at Sony.
 I confirmed our intent to honour all existing agreements upon acquisition of Activision Blizzard and our desire to keep Call of Duty on PlayStation, – said Spencer.

 “Sony is an important part of our industry, and we value our relationship,” he added.

 There were concerns that CoD may become a Microsoft Xbox exclusive franchise.

-Japanese technology giant Sony, which saw its stock tanked after Microsoft acquired gaming company, Activision Blizzard, for $69 billion, on Thursday said it expects Satya Nadella-run tech giant to ensure that games like CoD remain available across platforms including its own Playstation gaming consoles.
+On Thursday, Japanese technology giant Sony, which saw its stock tank after Microsoft acquired gaming company Activision Blizzard, for $69 billion, said it expects Satya Nadella-run tech giant to ensure that games like CoD remain available across platforms, including its own Playstation gaming consoles.

 In a statement to The Wall Street Journal, Sony Group said: “that Microsoft will abide by contractual agreements and continue to ensure Activision games are multiplatform.”

 CoD is hugely popular across Microsoft Xbox and Sony PlayStation gaming consoles.

 Sony has had a CoD deal with Activision for more than five years.